 • Healthcare electronic or financial transactions

-The HIPPA Privacy Rules determine the ways in which your health information should be disclosed to insurance companies, businesses associates, healthcare clearinghouses, and other medical professionals.
+The HIPAA Privacy Rules determine the ways in which your health information should be disclosed to insurance companies, businesses associates, healthcare clearinghouses, and other medical professionals.

-A HIPPA violation has occurred if your health information is disclosed in a way that does not follow these rules or is done so without your consent.
-HIPPA rules only apply to certain covered entities, so make sure the person or business that violated these rules is an entity subject to HIPPA rules before suing.
+A HIPAA violation has occurred if your health information is disclosed in a way that does not follow these rules or is done so without your consent.
+HIPAA rules only apply to certain covered entities, so make sure the person or business that violated these rules is an entity subject to HIPAA rules before suing.

-Harm caused by the HIPPA violation must be proven.
+Harm caused by the HIPAA violation must be proven.

 It may take time and money to reach a resolution, but a lawsuit can restore your right to medical privacy and fix the damage caused by the violation.
 A law firm that specializes in privacy laws and cases of medical negligence can advise you on the best way to proceed after assessing your situation.